 - A secured credit card could be another good option – these typically have lower spending limits and require a cash security deposit as collateral.

 Establishing Legal Documents

 Most college students are at the age where they are considered adults under state law and the rights of a parent to make decisions for an adult child can be limited.
 For instance, parents may no longer have the legal right to access a child’s education, financial, and health records.
 This becomes particularly problematic if your child for whatever reason is unable to make their own healthcare or financial decisions.

 Consider having an estate planning attorney draft the following documents:

-- Health Care Power of Attorney: this designates you as a medical agent so that you can view medical records and make informed medical decisions on your child’s behalf if they are incapacitated.
+- Health Care Power of Attorney: designates you as a medical agent, so you can view medical records and make informed medical decisions on your child’s behalf if they are incapacitated.

-- Financial Power of Attorney: this names you as a financial agent so that you can manage bank accounts, pay bills, sign tax returns, break or apply for a lease, and conduct similar activities relating to your child’s financial affairs.
+- Financial Power of Attorney: names you as a financial agent, so you can manage bank accounts, pay bills, sign tax returns, break or apply for a lease, and conduct similar activities relating to your child’s financial affairs.

 Paying for College